-Exhibit Number Description 3.2 Amended and Restated By-Laws.
-(Incorporated by reference from the Form 8-K for Regeneron Pharmaceuticals, Inc. (the "Registrant") filed December 21, 2016.)
-3.2.1 Amendment to the Amended and Restated By-Laws effective June 9, 2023.
-(Incorporated by reference from the Form 8-K for the Registrant filed June 14, 2023.)
-10.1 First Amendment to Amended and Restated License and Collaboration Agreement by and between the Registrant and Aventis Pharmaceuticals Inc., dated May 1, 2013.
-10.2 Amendment No. 1 to Master Agreement, dated as of April 10, 2023, by and between the Registrant and Alnylam Pharmaceuticals, Inc. 10.3 + Waiver and Consent, dated as of April 14, 2023, pursuant to the Amended and Restated Employment Agreement, dated as of November 14, 2008, between the Registrant and Leonard S. Schleifer, M.D., Ph.D.
-31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
+Exhibit Number Description 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
 32 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350.
-101 Interactive Data Files pursuant to Rule 405 of Regulation S-T formatted in Inline Extensible Business Reporting Language ("Inline XBRL"): (i) the Registrant's Condensed Consolidated Balance Sheets as of June 30, 2023 and December 31, 2022; (ii) the Registrant's Condensed Consolidated Statements of Operations and Comprehensive Income for the three and six months ended June 30, 2023 and 2022; (iii) the Registrant's Condensed Consolidated Statements of Stockholders' Equity for the three and six months ended June 30, 2023 and 2022; (iv) the Registrant's Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2023 and 2022; and (v) the notes to the Registrant's Condensed Consolidated Financial Statements.
+101 Interactive Data Files pursuant to Rule 405 of Regulation S-T formatted in Inline Extensible Business Reporting Language ("Inline XBRL"): (i) the Registrant's Condensed Consolidated Balance Sheets as of September 30, 2023 and December 31, 2022; (ii) the Registrant's Condensed Consolidated Statements of Operations and Comprehensive Income for the three and nine months ended September 30, 2023 and 2022; (iii) the Registrant's Condensed Consolidated Statements of Stockholders' Equity for the three and nine months ended September 30, 2023 and 2022; (iv) the Registrant's Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2023 and 2022; and (v) the notes to the Registrant's Condensed Consolidated Financial Statements.
 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).